sugarvillela/UCR_CS141-Python/dynamicProgramming/README.md

 In terms of our application, x and y are the repeating sequences from the two ships, and s is the signal were listening to: We want to make sure s "untangles" into simple repetitions of x and y.

+## Edit Distance problem description

+Take two strings like "EXPONENTIAL" and "POLYNOMIAL".
+They're similar, but how similar?
+Specifically, how many steps would it take to line them up, or convert one into the other?
+The pseudocode for this is in *Algorithms* (Dasgupta et al) on page 159.
+I figured out how to make it work in Python.

+## Non-Fractional Knapsack and others

+Plenty of implementations of these are available.
+I wrote mine based on the pseudocode in instructor lectures.